Blue-eared lory

-The blue-eared lory (Eos semilarvata) (also known as Ceram lory, half-masked lory or Seram lory) is a parrot found only on the island of Seram in Maluku province, Indonesia.
+The blue-eared lory (Trichoglossus semilarvatus) (also known as Ceram lory, half-masked lory or Seram lory) is a parrot found only on the island of Seram in Maluku province, Indonesia.

-The blue-eared lory is the smallest Eos at 24 cm long.
+The blue-eared lory is only 24 cm in overall length.
 It has a red body with blue cheeks, chin, and ear-coverts, purple-blue abdomen and undertail coverts, and black streaked wings.
 The adult has an orange beak with juvenile's pink.

 The blue-eared lory is sometimes found in the altitude as low as 800 m, but primarily from 1600–2400 m.
 It feeds on flowering trees, including tree-heathers above the tree-line.
 The flocks are small.

-A common species in its limited range, the blue-eared lory is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+A common species in its limited range, the blue-eared lory is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+Its population is decreasing, and has been since at least 2019.